 - This event has passed.

-Respond in an appropriate and compassionate manner.
+Respond responding in a culturally appropriate and compassionate manner.

 No pre-existing skills or knowledge are required. (age 16+)

 Complete this form

 This training opportunity is available free to participants thanks to a grant under the headspace NSW Community Collaboratives Grants Program.
 The NSW Community Collaboratives Grants Program is funded by the NSW Ministry of Health as a Towards Zero Suicides Initiative which is being led by headspace National Youth Mental Health Foundation in partnership with Lifeline Australia.